kumkum7080/automated-dynamic-pricing-engine/README.md

-# automated-dynamic-pricing-engine
-An enterprise grade data engineering and predictive pricing pipeline using MySQL, Scikit-Learn machine learning, and an interactive Streamlit operational dashboard.
 # Enterprise Automated Dynamic Pricing Engine

 A production-ready data product that combines a real-time relational analytics backend with an inline machine learning prediction system to dynamically calculate pricing elasticity and financial curves.